 Youth Development Center

-The Youth Development Center (YDC) in Niger is designed to equip the youth of the nation to break the box of mere reality and see the potential both in their lives and nation for time and eternity.
-Using the arts, music, and agriculture, this center seeks to teach and help mold the building blocks of creativity and vision in such a way where youth not only come out with skill, but with a different perspective on life.
+The Youth Development Center (YDC) in Niger is designed to equip the youth of the nation to break out of the box of their reality and see the potential in their lives and nation—for time and eternity.
+Using the arts, education, and agriculture, the staff seek to teach and mold the building blocks of creativity and vision in such a way that youth not only come out of the program with skill, but with a different perspective on life.

 You Can Be A Vital Part